 Storage Suggestions

 Lachha parathas taste the best when served right from the griddle.
-They are crispy and flaky when served hot, and if stored for later they tend to become soft and lose all their crispiness.
+They are crispy and flaky when served hot; if stored for later, they become soft and lose all their crispiness.

-If you want to make them ahead of time, then the best is to freeze them.
-Cook the rolled paratha on a hot griddle for 1 minute on both sides, remove from the griddle and cool completely.
+If you want to make them ahead, then the best is to freeze them.
+Cook the rolled paratha on a hot griddle for 1 minute on both sides, remove it from the griddle, and cool it completely.
 Transfer in a freezer-safe ziplock bag with a layer of parchment paper between each paratha and freeze for up to 4 months.
-Thaw on the counter for about 30 minutes to an hour, cook on a hot griddle with oil and serve hot.
+Thaw on the counter for about 30 minutes to an hour, cook on a hot griddle with oil, and serve hot.

 You Might Also Like